sanjaybasu/ice-detention-mortality/CAUSE_OF_DEATH_SOURCES.md

 - Some reports state "Pending Autopsy and Medical Examiner Report"
 - Some reports state "Not stated"

-**Examples from the data:**
+**Examples from the data (ICE DDRs):**
 - "Cardiopulmonary arrest due to complications from HIV, septic shock, anemia, dehydration, and T-cell lymphoma" (detailed)
 - "Coronary artery disease" (final)
 - "Pending Autopsy and Medical Examiner Report.
 Preliminary information indicates the death was due to natural causes" (preliminary)
 - "Not stated" (no information available)

 **Data Quality:** Individual death reports provide varying levels of detail.
 Some include complete medical examiner findings, while others only have preliminary information.
+CBP death counts do not provide cause data.

 ---